joerivanveen/each-domain-a-page/readme.txt

 - if your blog is in a subfolder of the main site (e.g. my-site.com/blog) you need to take an extra step for this to work, see installation tab

 I put special care in making the plugin very lighweight, you will notice it has virtually no effect on the speed of your installation.

-Feel free to fork it on Github, if you want to play with the code.

-Regards,
-Joeri (ruige hond)

 == Installation ==